 📌 What to Do if You’re Not in Thailand?

-- You have a representative in Thailand: No options, verification must be done in person.
+This is a common and problematic situation.
+Here are the possible scenarios:- You have a representative in Thailand: No options, verification must be done in person.

 - You are abroad and your account is frozen: Contact your branch by phone.
 Some may allow unblocking after you send documents certified by the embassy, but this is rare.